jemberton/obsidian-snippets/README.md

 There are several files for all the changes.
 This can be a bit unruly to manage, but offers incremental use if desired.
 Use them at your discretion!

+Assets for the test page are missing currently